SoliDry/api-generator/README.md

   topics: oas/topic.yaml
 ```
 U can set multiple servers as well as multiple files into the main `openapi.yaml`, thus code will be generated for every server module e.g.: Modules/v2, Modules/v3, Modules/v4
-and there will be other types from different files.
+and there will be other Types from different files.

-Basic and custom types are declared under
+Basic and custom Types are declared under
 ```yaml
 components:
   schemas:
 ```

-Types ``` ID, Type, DataObject/DataArray``` are special helper types - !required
+Types ``` ID, Type, DataObject/DataArray``` are special helper Types - !required

 You can easily add `string` IDs to entities you'd like for example `SID` can be placed in `Article` entity like that `id: SID` - api-generator
 will produce migrations, relations and models respectively.